 Known For: Wolf Rocks is another scenic outlook that lies on the Laurel Ridge that stretches for about 70 miles.
 It’s a heavily forested area and the trail is moderately difficult but the entire area around the outlook is steeped in highly fragrant mountain laurel which gives it an otherworldly air.
 It’s a great hike for intermediate or experienced hikers who want to get away from the stresses of everyday life.
 From the summit at Wolf Rocks hikers can see a completely unobstructed view of the valley below them.

 The main trail for Wolf Rocks is the Wolf Rocks Trail and it’s a loop trail just over four miles long.
-It’s accessible all year long although you may need snowshoes or cross country skies in the winter.
-When the trail isn’t too crowded you may see deer, black bear, or hawks.
+It’s accessible all year long although you may need snowshoes or cross-country skies in the winter.
+When the trail isn’t too crowded you may see deer, black bears, or hawks.